-Alcohol and Drug Problems in the Workplace and What to do About it
+Alcohol and Drug Problems in the Workplace and What to do About It

-people in general let it go so long?
+Why employers and people in general let it go so long?

 Lack of Knowledge